Patrons & Honorary Life President

 Martin enjoyed 10 seasons of F1 racing and was also lucky enough to win the Le Mans and Daytona 24 hour races, along with the World Sportscar Championship.
 He was also a board member and then Chairman of the British Racing Drivers’ Club, the owners of Silverstone.

 In 1997 he moved to the commentary box working alongside the great Murray Walker, and after sixteen years with ITV and BBC he now works in commentary and presentation with Sky Sports F1, broadcasting to tens of millions of English speakers around the world.
-He is married to Liz and has a daughter and a son, Charlie and Alex.

 Nick began his career with Ford Motor Company in 1977 as a graduate trainee.
 During his high performance career, he worked with Ford in the UK, Detroit and Germany.
 He soon moved to Aston Martin, where he was the youngest Managing Director in the marque’s history and was responsible for their modernisation from a bespoke British car manufacturer to the brand you see today, synonymous with quality and high performance.